rjOwl/blog-posts/README.md

 # Blog posts MERN stack
-For more info on how to run locally, refer to the README.md inside the `bolg-posts-backend` directory to start the server README.md inside `blog-posts-frontend` directory to run the web app
+For more info on how to run locally, refer to the README.md inside the `blog-posts-backend` directory to start the server README.md inside `blog-posts-frontend` directory to run the web app

 ## Whole Project Structure
 ```
 ├── README.md
-├── bolg-posts-frontend
+├── blog-posts-frontend
 │   ├── README.md
 │   ├── package-lock.json
 │   ├── package.json